benjaminlhaas/deepdream/README.md

 Clone this repo into a directory on your machine, and also clone the [Caffe repo](https://github.com/BVLC/caffe) in a directory parallel to this one.

+Ensure you have Python installed on your machine and accessible via your system path.

+Ensure you have the dependencies installed as specified in the [Deep Dream Notebook](https://github.com/google/deepdream/blob/master/dream.ipynb).
+Using MacPorts, I installed these dependencies using this command:

+`sudo port install caffe py-numpy py-ipython py-pil py-scipy py-protobuf`

 ## Running the script

 From the command line, type: